WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Experiments

-\paragraph{Marginal improvement over ERM on WOODS' real-world datasets} Table~\ref{table:real-world-results} summarizes the baseline results on our real-world datasets likely driven by covariate shifts.
-We observe a marginal improvement over ERM for SD and IB-ERM.
+\paragraph{Marginal improvement over ERM on WOODS real-world datasets} Table~\ref{table:real_world_results_summary} and~\ref{table:subpopulation_shift_result_summary} summarizes the baseline results on our real-world datasets\footnote{Performance of SD, IRM, CAD, CondCAD, and Transfer are not reported on forecasting datasets, because their adaptation to a forecasting task is not possible without significant alterations to their formulations.}.
+We observe a marginal improvement over ERM on several datasets with the adapted algorithms.